FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 ---

 I'm happy to announce that Fyrox 0.36 has been released!
 Fyrox is a modern game engine written in Rust, it helps you to create 2D and 3D games with low effort using native editor; it is like Unity, but in Rust.
-This release includes
-_____
+This release is the largest in the history of the engine so far.
+It includes major rendering improvements, feature-rich tile maps, UI styling support, project manager, nine patch improvements, animation improvements and a lot more.

+## How to Upgrade

+At first, install the latest `fyrox-template` by executing the following command: `cargo install fyrox-template --force`.
+Then execute this: `fyrox-template upgrade --version=latest`.
+The amount of breaking changes in the code is quite low and it should be quite easy to migrate an existing project to the latest engine version.

 ## Version Unification